Cghlewis/data-mgmt-ed-research-book/_book/07-documentation.md

 ### Data sources catalog {#document-catalog}

 Also, as reviewed in Section \@ref(dmp-catalog), a data sources catalog is an excellent project planning tool that should be developed early on during the DMP phase.
-This spreadsheet helps you succinctly summarize the data sources you will collect for your project, as well as plan the details of how and when data will be collected and managed.
+This spreadsheet helps you succinctly summarize the data sources you will collect for your project, as well as plan the details of how data will be collected, managed, and shared.
 This document serves as a referral source for the remaining planning phases of your project and should be a living document to be updated as needed.

 ### Checklists and meeting notes